clayperez/Event-Manual-Boiler/sponsorship.md

 # Sponsorship

     Use this section to describe the sponsorship model for the event.

 ## Category Overview

-< itemize the categories that exist as sponsor opportunities >
+    Itemize the categories that exist as sponsor opportunities

 [__] Title